Apple Health and Medicaid Keep Central Washington Working

 • Long-Term Care: An estimated 12,000 Central Washingtonians who have serious injuries, illnesses, diseases, or challenges that can come with aging rely on Medicaid to pay for their in-home care and nursing home care.

-• Disabilities: Central Washingtonians with intellectual and developmental disabilities, and their families, rely on Medicaid for health care, job training, physical therapy, school-based care, and health care.
+• Disabilities: Central Washingtonians with intellectual and developmental disabilities, and their families, rely on Medicaid for health care, job training, physical therapy, school-based care, and supports to live in their homes in the community.